HOKA Clifton 10 Running Shoe Review

 HOKA Clifton 9

-The HOKA Clifton 9 and the HOKA Clifton 10 share the same DNA, but the 10 refines the formula in ways that make it a better daily trainer for runners prioritizing softness and protection.
-The Clifton 10 has a higher stack height and a wider platform, and it's also more cushioned and slightly more stable despite the added stack.
+The HOKA Clifton 9 and the HOKA Clifton 10 share the same DNA, but the 10 refines the formula in ways that make it a better daily trainer for runners who prioritize softness and protection.
+The Clifton 10 has a higher stack height and is more cushioned.
+However, the added stack means it's less stable than the Clifton 9 despite its wider platform.
 It also runs longer and offers a softer underfoot feel, perfect for easy daily runs.
 In contrast, the Clifton 9 is lighter and a bit more compact, giving it a more nimble feel that may suit runners who prefer a firmer ride.
 While both shoes are fine at relaxed paces, the Clifton 10 feels like a clear upgrade for those seeking a plush, forgiving trainer with more protection for everyday mileage.

 HOKA Mach 6

 The HOKA Clifton 10 and the HOKA Mach 6 represent two distinct takes on daily training within HOKA's lineup.
 The Clifton 10 is the brand's classic, comfort-oriented daily trainer, built around a higher stack of compression-molded EVA foam that prioritizes protection, impact absorption, and a plush underfoot feel.
 It's heavier, softer, and ideal for runners who want maximum cushioning for easy runs.
-The Mach 6, on the other hand, is HOKA's lighter, more stripped-down daily trainer, offering a simpler, more minimal feel underfoot.
+The Mach 6, on the other hand, is HOKA's lighter, more stripped-down daily trainer, offering a simpler, more minimal feel underfoot that's also a bit more stable.
 Its midsole is more energetic, giving it a noticeably more efficient ride overall.
 If you're after cushioning and softness, the Clifton 10 is the way to go; if you prefer a lighter, more energetic ride, the Mach 6 is the better pick.

 Test Results